CRAYPAUL/KeePassVault/README.md

 #Import the module into your current PowerShell session
 Import-Module KeePassVault

+#You may need to enable script execution for the session.
+If you this happens, use the following command:
+#Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

 ```

 Once imported, you can access an entry with the following command: